Levitation and dynamics of bodies in supersaturated fluids: Mathematical Modeling

 The second model considered is a continuum model, more appropriate when the body is covered in a large number of bubbles which are continually growing, merging, and detaching.
 During this time, the entire body surface presents as a singular large bubble to the surrounding environment.
-Treating the adsorption of gas on the entire spherical surface in the same manner as for an individual bubble, a thin layer of radius $\delta A(t)$ and volume $V_{gas}:=(4\pi/3) [(A+\delta A)^3-A^3]\approx 4\pi A^2 \delta A(t)$ may be seen to grow accordingly, $(d/dt)\delta A \approx D S/(A+\delta A) \sim D S/A$ as $\delta A/A \to 0$.
-With the surface buoyancy force proportional to the surface gas volume, $B=\rho g V_{gas}$, we have $\dot{B}=\lambda(t)$, where $\lambda(t)=4\pi \rho g D A S(t)$.
-With $S$ varying slowly relative to bubble growth, this suggests a linear increase in the total force over time before reaching saturation.
-Arrival at a steady state value, $B_s$, is modeled using the modified form $\dot{B}=\lambda(t)(1-B/B_s)$.
-The force per area in the lab frame due to bubbles in this case is modeled as a lifting traction, $[B_s/(4\pi A^2)] b(\b{x},t)\zhat$, where $b\in[0,1]$ is the proportion of the maximal local lifting contribution.

-Does such bubble formation drastically reduce the gas concentration in the surrounding fluid?
-The accumulation of bubbles on the surface occurs commensurately with an additional reduction in the gas concentration of the form $\dot{\bar{c}}=-\dot{V}_{gas}/V_f$, where $V_f$ is the fluid volume, and hence $\dot{S}=-(4\pi D A/V_f) S(t)$, an additional drain on the supersaturation ratio which is linear in $S$.
-For the 3D-printed body in the experiments, $4\pi D A/V_f\approx 4\cdot 10^{-5}$\,min$^{-1}$, which is negligible when compared to $1/T_r\approx 0.1$\,min$^{-1}$, the rate associated with convected diffusion out from the top surface.
+The force growth on the entire surface, if treated uniformly, is given by $\dot{B}=\lambda(t)$, where $\lambda(t)=k (S(t)/S_0)^{3/2}$.
+The proportionality constant $k$ is expected to scale with $D^{3/2}$, but also incorporates the more complex behavior of the distribution of bubbles in the neighborhood of each point.
+With $S$ varying slowly relative to bubble growth, this suggests a linear increase in the total force over time.
+Later, when $S$ is decaying on a timescale relevant to bubble growth, we expect power-law behavior.
+This transition is seen in the inset of Fig.~\ref{FigureS1}.